Renée of France: Background

 Renée was born on 25 October 1510 at the Château de Blois, Blois, Touraine and was the second daughter of Louis XII of France and Anne of Brittany.
-Anne, who had always fought fiercely to keep Brittany independent of the French crown, tried to will the duchy to Renée, but Louis prevented this, passing the Duchy to her elder sister, Claude.
+Anne, who had always fought fiercely to keep Brittany independent of the French crown, tried to will the duchy to Renée, but Louis prevented this, passing the duchy to her elder sister, Claude.

-Her early education was undertaken by her governess, Michelle de Saubonne, Madame de Soubise.
-Saubonne was a partisan of Anne of Brittany and opposed to Anne's enemy, Louise of Savoy; so, after the death of Renée's parents, Louise and her son, Francis I of France, had Saubonne sacked.
+Renee's early education was undertaken by her governess, Michelle de Saubonne, Madame de Soubise.
+Saubonne was a partisan of Anne of Brittany and opposed to Anne's enemy, Louise of Savoy, so after the death of Renée's parents, Louise and her son, Francis I of France, had Saubonne sacked.
 Renée never forgot this, and when she married, she took Saubonne with her.

-In return for renouncing her claims to the duchy of Brittany, Renée was granted the duchy of Chartres by Francis.
-As a child, one of her companions was the young Anne Boleyn, whom Renée always remembered with kindness and affection.
+In return for renouncing her claims to the Duchy of Brittany, Renée was granted the Duchy of Chartres by Francis.
 She was considered as a possible bride for King Henry VIII.

 Duchess of Ferrara

-She was married in April 1528 to Ercole II, Duke of Ferrara, eldest son of Alfonso I d'Este and Lucrezia Borgia.
+Renée was married in April 1528 to Ercole II, Duke of Ferrara, eldest son of Alfonso I d'Este and Lucrezia Borgia.
 By this marriage, she became known as Renata di Francia.
 Renée received from Francis I an ample dowry and annuity.
-Thus the court that she assembled about her in Ferrara, in the 1530s and 1540s, corresponded to the tradition which the cultivation of science and art implicitly required, including scholars like Bernardo Tasso and Fulvio Pellegrini.
-Her first child, Anna, born in 1531, was followed by Alfonso, in 1533; Lucrezia, 1535; after these, Eleonora and Luigi; whose education she carefully directed.
+Thus the court that she assembled about her in Ferrara, in the 1530s and 1540s, corresponded to the tradition which the cultivation of science and art implicitly required, including scholars like Bernardo Tasso and Fulvio Pellegrino Morato.
+Poets Clément Marot and Vittoria Colonna, and reformers Bernardino Ochino and John Calvin, were also present at her court.